Population Estimates for Missouri and Across the U.S.

 Excel spreadsheet with the latest available population estimates for Missouri counties and places

-You can also get earlier versions of this spreadsheet with post-2010 estimates for the previous decade in the popests data directory.
+You can also get earlier versions of this spreadsheet with post-2000 estimates for the previous decade in the popests data directory.

 - Run the MCDC's Population Estimates by Age

-web application to dynamically generate estimates by age, race, sex and hispanic origin for U.S. states and counties, for years 1990 to 2011 (or later).
-An alternate version of this application is the Census 2010 Version which delivers comparable demographic detail but only for years 2000 and 2010 - using actual census counts rather than July 1 estimates.
+web application to dynamically generate estimates by age, race, sex and hispanic origin for U.S. states and counties, for years 1990 to 2015 (or later).

 - Access various reports based on data in the popests data directory at

-- Estimates for Missouri, its counties and CBSA's thru July, 2011 are available with detail by age, race, sex and Hispanic origin.
-See comparable MCDC reports for
+- Reports based on casrh data for all states: Estimates for Missouri, its counties and CBSAs thru July, 2016 are available with detail by age, race, sex and Hispanic origin.

-- poptrends is a (highly recommended!) dynamic web application that can generate customized trends reports at the state or county level for various time periods.
+- Population Trends is a dynamic web application that can generate customized trends reports at the state or county level for various time periods.
 Change and Percent Change values, both total and annualized are shown to facilitate comparisons over time.
 You get to choose

-This application uses the detailed estimates from NCHS so the latest available data are for 2009 (as released in June, 2010).
+This application uses the detailed estimates from NCHS so the latest available data are currently for 2016 (as released in June, 2017).
+Race categories used are the four "bridged" values.

 - the geography (states and/or counties for the entire U.S.)